-- 9 out of 13 Directors are independent; - The Board operates pursuant to Corporate Governance Principles, which are reviewed by the Governance and Nominating Committee at least annually;

-- The Executive Chairman possesses deep knowledge of our management, business, and the healthcare industry, and he fosters a culture of robust Board engagement, interaction, and oversight; - The Board has a strong Lead Independent Director, who is also Vice Chairman, with key areas of expertise and experience (including, among others, public company management, corporate governance, the healthcare industry, human capital management including, but not limited to oversight of diversity, equity and inclusion, global business, information security, risk oversight, strategy and M&A) that help enhance the Board's oversight of management and the Company; - The members of the Board have collective experience overseeing each of Mylan and Upjohn, which helps support the ongoing integration of the two businesses and provides the Board with a strong understanding of the opportunities and challenges facing the combined company; - The Audit, Compensation, Finance, Governance and Nominating, and Risk Oversight Committees are composed entirely of independent Directors (as defined in the applicable NASDAQ listing rules and applicable SEC rules); - Board approval of any appointment of members to the Audit, Compensation, Compliance, Governance and Nominating, and Risk Oversight Committees must include an affirmative vote by at least a majority of the independent Directors; - · All Board committees operate pursuant to written charters and conduct annual self-assessments; - The Risk Oversight Committee assists the Board in its oversight of management's efforts with respect to the Company's enterprise risk framework, infrastructure and controls, and CSR matters.
+- 9 out of 13 Directors are independent; - · The responsibilities of the Lead Independent Director (as set forth on page 22), which provide and promote effective, independent Board oversight; - · The Audit, Compensation, Finance, Governance and Nominating, and Risk Oversight Committees are composed entirely of independent Directors (as defined in the applicable NASDAQ listing rules and applicable SEC rules), and Board approval of any appointment of members to the Audit, Compensation, Compliance, Governance and Nominating, and Risk Oversight Committees must include an affirmative vote by at least a majority of the independent Directors; - The Board operates pursuant to Corporate Governance Principles, which are reviewed by the Governance and Nominating Committee at least annually; - · The Executive Chairman possesses deep knowledge of our management, business, and the healthcare industry, and he fosters a culture of robust Board engagement, interaction, and oversight; - The members of the Board have collective experience overseeing each of Mylan and Upjohn, which helps support the integration of the two businesses and provides the Board with a strong understanding of the opportunities and challenges facing the Company; - · All Board committees operate pursuant to written charters and conduct annual self-assessments; - The Risk Oversight Committee assists the Board in its oversight of management's efforts with respect to the Company's enterprise risk framework, infrastructure and controls, and CSR matters.
 The Committee receives reports, including with respect to related risks, risk management, and relevant legislative, regulatory, and technical developments, from senior management on data security, cybersecurity, information security-related matters, CSR, certain litigation-related topics and other topics on at least a quarterly basis.
-On a biannual basis, the Risk Oversight Committee, the Audit Committee and chairs of each other Committee of the Board receive an information security update from the Company's Chief Information Officer and Chief Information Security Officer.
-The Board and its other committees also have important roles in the oversight of risk as described in more detail in "Risk Oversight" beginning beginning on page 17; - The independent Directors on the Viatris Board and its committees receive extensive information and input from multiple layers of management and external advisors, engage in detailed discussion and analysis regarding matters brought before them (including in executive session), and actively engage in the development and approval of significant corporate strategies; - · The Viatris Board and its committees have full access to officers and employees of the Company; and - The Viatris Board and its committees have the authority to select, retain, and supervise advisors as necessary to fulfill their mandates.
+The Board and its other committees also have important roles in the oversight of risk as described in more detail in "Risk Oversight" beginning on page 29; - The independent Directors on the Viatris Board and its committees receive extensive information and input from multiple layers of management and external advisors, engage in detailed discussion and analysis regarding matters brought before them (including in executive session), and actively engage in the development and approval of significant corporate strategies; - The Viatris Board and its committees have full access to officers and employees of the Company; and - The Viatris Board and its committees have the authority to select, retain, and supervise advisors as necessary to fulfill their mandates.

-Meetings of the Viatris Board
+Meetings of Viatris' Board